SpencerCDixon/redux-cli/readme.md

 ```

 `<%= pascalEntityName %>` is replaced with the real
 value at install time.
-If we were to type: `redux g dumb simple-button` all
+If we were to type: `blueprint g dumb simple-button` all
 instances of `<%= pascalEntityName %>` would be converted to: `SimpleButton`.

 The following template variables are provided by default: